Products that are not properly used, stored, and disposed of can present a hazard to our health and our environment.

 Help keep our waters clean.
 Don't let medications go down the drain.

 Recycle motor oil and handle it properly so it does not contaminate our land or water.

 Once a battery is used up or no longer useful, the battery’s chemistry will determine how best to dispose of it.
-Look on the battery’s label or packaging to identify what it is made of, then use this guide to identify the safe disposal method.

 Treating wood with chemical preservatives or pesticides lengthens its useful life and conserves trees, but some of the chemicals used in treating wood are toxic to people and the environment.
 To reduce adverse health and environmental impacts, be sure to select, use, and dispose of treated wood products safely and appropriately.